Persecution of Hindus: Post-1971

 A Pakistan Muslim League politician has stated that abduction of Hindus and Sikhs is a business in Pakistan, along with conversions of Hindus to Islam.
 Forced conversion, rape, and forced marriages of Hindu women in Pakistan have recently become very controversial in Pakistan.

 Although Hindus were frequently soft targets in Pakistan, the rise of Taliban forces in the political arena has particularly unsettled the already fragile situation for the minority community.
 Increasing persecution, ostracism from locals and lack of a social support system is forcing more and more Hindus to flee to India.
 This has been observed in the past whenever the conflicts between the two nations escalated, but this has been a notable trend in view of the fact the recent developments are due to internal factors almost exclusively.
 The Taliban have used false methods of luring, as well as the co-operation of zealots within local authorities to perpetrate religious cleansing.

 In 2012, a century-old temple demolished in Karachi, Pakistan, along with several houses, leaving nearly 40 Hindus homeless.
 Following the demolition, the Pakistan Hindu Council organised a protest outside of Karachi Press Club.
 Prakash, one of the members of the council said "They destroyed our mandir and humiliated our gods".
-According to local residents, the demolition team took away the gold jewelery and crowns of the Hindu deities.
+According to local residents, the demolition team took away the gold jewellery and crowns of the Hindu deities.
 "They hit me with their guns when I tried to stop them.
 I told them to kill me instead of destroying our holy place", states, one of the residents, Lakshman.
 According to one elderly resident, identified as Kaali Das, the area around the temple had over 150 Hindu families and due to the demolition, the families, including the children, spent the nights in the open.
 "If you don't want us, we will go to India", screamed one of the women.
 Maharaj Badri, who lived inside the temple, said that, "Our ancestors have been living here since independence.
 We are not encroachers".

 The rise of Taliban insurgency in Pakistan has been an influential and increasing factor in the persecution of and discrimination against religious minorities in Pakistan, such as Hindus, Christians, Sikhs, and other minorities.
 Hindu minorities living under the influence of the Taliban in Swat, Pakistan, were forced to wear red headgear such as turbans as a symbol of dhimmi.
 In January 2014, in an attack on a temple, the guard was gunned down.